 As one of the more decadent salmon types, king salmon doesn’t require a lot of effort in the kitchen.
 The fish’s natural flavor and texture are enough to stand out as a main course.
 That said, we prefer our king salmon grilled on a cedar plank with a sprinkling of sea salt.
 To finish squeeze some fresh lemon juice onto the skin with a few twists of freshly ground black pepper.
 When buying wild king salmon online, we recommend a simple preparation to better experience the fish’s flavor.

 Handling Instructions – Wild King Salmon

 If you buy wild king salmon online from Lummi Island Wild, expect to receive a delivery of frozen, not thawed, fish.
 All of our king salmon ships frozen in order to preserve the fish’s delicate taste and texture.
 Once the package is received, you can either begin to defrost your king salmon portions for dinner that evening or keep them frozen for a later meal.
-King salmon has a higher oil content than other types of fish, which means it will spoil faster.
-That said, you can safely store it in a freezer for at least six weeks.
+King salmon has a higher oil content than other types of fish, which means it can spoil faster.
+That said, you can store it in your home freezer for up to three months.